fuzzuf/fuzzuf/docs/algorithms/nautilus/algorithm_en.md

 ### 2-1.
 Preparing Grammar File
 Nautilus can generate test cases according to a grammar defined by the user.
 You must write the grammar in [BNF form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).

+#### 2-1-a.
+Basic Notation
 Let's write a BNF form of the arithmetic calculation of integer.
 ```
 <EXPRESSION> ::= <TERM>
                  | <EXPRESSION> + <EXPRESSION>